Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Grayscale Litecoin Trust (LTCN)

-Originally an OTC trust, now converting to a spot ETF structure following SEC approval.
-One of the longest-standing institutional LTC investment vehicles.
+Originally launched as an OTC trust, now converting to a spot ETF structure following SEC approval.
+One of the longest-standing institutional LTC investment vehicles with a legacy investor base dating to 2018.
+Higher expense ratio than the Canary ETF.

 SIX / Xetra — Europe